xingxinglian/matic-docs/docs/develop/ethereum-polygon/matic-js/advanced/plugin.md

 title: Plugin
 keywords:
 - 'plugin, api type, read, write, polygon'
-description: 'Use plugin to inject code into Matic.js.'
+description: 'Using plugin you can inject your code into matic.js'
 ---

 Using plugin you can inject your code into `matic.js`.
 It can be used to write common set of generic codes which can be provided to anyone using a package.